2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

-# CS303 Project1: AI Algorithm for Reversed Reversi
+# AI Project1: Development of a superb AI Program for Reversed Reversi

 叶璨铭，12011404@mail.sustech.edu.cn